Danilo-Oliveira-Silva/Danilo-Oliveira-Silva/README.md

 ## About Me

   Welcome to my github.
-I am a Back-end developer with a degree in computer engineering specializing in the development of radiocommunication systems.
+I am a fullstack developer (in love with Back-end) with a degree in computer engineering specializing in the development of radiocommunication systems.
 Experienced in developing back-end software, embedded software and integration with control and telecommunications hardware   including Roip and SIP.

   Game dev :video_game: